webix-hub/docs/data/desktop/dimensions.md

 - **minWidth** and **minHeight** (number) - on resizing the component cannot takes less space than specified.
 If more space is available, the component will take it.

 - **maxWidth** and **maxHeight** (number) -on resizing the component cannot take more space than specified.
-At the same time, the component may take smaller width nd height values and take smaller space.
+At the same time, the component may take smaller width and height values and take smaller space.

 ##Auto Sizing {#auto}